 If you would like a catalogue of available Igor Dobrowolski works please enter your details here

-“It is very important for me to include in all of my works the particle of hope, because I believe it’s going to be ‘better’ even after the greatest tragedies, perhaps for life or maybe death.”
+“It is very important for me to include, in all of my works a particle of hope, because I believe it’s going to be ‘better.’
+Even after the greatest tragedies.”